rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/function-attributes.md

 }
 ```

-This will generate the following js bindings:
+This will generate the following JS bindings:
 ```js
 /**
 * Description for Foo